CS-4820-Library-Project/COUNTER-5-Report-Tool-2020-5.0/README.md

 - Manage library vendor credentials
 - Fetch reports that strictly adhere to the COUNTER 5 standards
 - Fetch customized reports using the available parameters in the SUSHI API
-- Import COUNTER 5 reports into the local directories and database
+- Import COUNTER 5 reports into the local directories and database and some COUNTER 4 reports into the database
-- Specify the costs of subscribed items
+- Specify the costs of subscribed items (user can input)
 - Search the sqlite database of fetched and imported reports
 - Generate charts using the data in the database

-## Developer Contact Info
+## Developer Contact Info - original developers
 - Adam McGuigan apmcguigan@upei.ca
 - Chandler Acorn cjacorn@upei.ca
 - Samuel Esan sesan@upei.ca
 - Urvesh Boodhun uboodhun@upei.ca
 - Ziheng Huang Zihhuang@upei.ca

+## Future developer contact info
+- Melissa Belvadi, mbelvadi@upei.ca

 ## Download Project
 https://github.com/CS-4820-Library-Project/COUNTER-5-Report-Tool/releases